 - 3. Fill light blue top tubes as far as vacuum will allow, and mix by gentle inversion.
 Exact ratio of 9 parts blood to 1 part anticoagulant must be maintained.
 Underfilled specimens will be rejected.
-Send samples within 4 hours after draw. - 4.
+Send samples immediately after draw.
+Samples for APTT need to be run within 4 hours. - 4.
 If transporting plasma or freezing coagulation specimens, the specimen must be processed as follows: - a.
 Centrifuge the capped tube at 2500 xg for 10 minutes or at 5600 rpm for 5 minutes.
 Inspect for hemolysis or clot, which is not acceptable for coagulation testing and requires that specimen needs to be redrawn. - b.
 Immediately remove the top two-thirds of the platelet-poor plasma from the specimen using a plastic transfer pipet (use of glass pipets can result in activation and/or coagulation of the plasma). - c.
 Place the plasma in a properly labeled polypropylene tube.
 Seal the tube.
 Make sure to label that the specimen is PLASMA.
 (Glass vials will be rejected.) - d.
-Freeze the specimen immediately at -70° Celsius.
+Freeze the specimen immediately at -20° Celsius; stability is 4 days.
 Specimens should not be frozen in an ordinary household or self defrosting freezer for storage. - e.
 A separate tube must be submitted for each assay requested.
 (Those being sent for special studies such as Factor V, XII, etc.) - f.
 Send specimen on dry ice specimens must remain frozen during transport. - 5.
 Some assays are performed on a priority basis if a medical emergency exists.
 Contact Client Services to make arrangements. - 6.
 All requests for coagulation assays must include a brief patient history and other pertinent clinical information (e.g., medications, blood products, etc.).